hahe050305/Pen-It_Digitally/README.md

 # Pen-It_Digitally
-This project is built using all the basic functionalities of JavaScript coupled with visually appealing CSS Styling.
+This project is built using basic functionalities of JavaScript coupled with visually appealing CSS Styling.